Skip to main content

 Teaching How Humanities Help (Post-)Humanity

-The title of this workshop is based on Nao Matsukata's December 2023 New York Times op-ed, “How Studying the Humanities Helps Humanity,” in which Matsukata argued, “In a time of immense technological change, war, and political division, nothing is more important than having the intellectual confidence to challenge what you see, hear, and read with thoughtful questions. […]
+The title of this workshop is based on Nao Matsukata's December 2023 New York Times op-ed, “How Studying the Humanities Helps Humanity,” in which Matsukata reflected, “In a time of immense technological change, war, and political division, nothing is more important than having the intellectual confidence to challenge what you see, hear, and read with thoughtful questions.
+A liberal arts […]

 • JMHH (Huntsman Hall)